gammadia/gammadia-migrate/readme.md

 #### Installation
 - create a 'migrations' directory in your project
-- copy the 'migrate.php' file from /lib/install to the root path of your project and rename it the way you want
+- copy the 'migrate.php' file from /lib/install to the root path of your project, make it executable (chmod +x) and rename it if you want
 - run the install.sql script in your database (it will create a small table that keep track of your current migration version).

 #### Usage
-Actually, Voilab Migrate handle 2 types of migrations:
+For now, Voilab Migrate handle 2 types of migrations:
 - SQL migration
 - PHP migration

 ###### SQL migration
 Simply create your SQL file with the good naming convention.
 Name should be something like [custom name]_[version number].sql (i.e. 2014-10-21_14.sql)

-When you have migrations to pass, simply run your (maybe renamed) 'migrate.php' script in command-line mode.

 ###### PHP migration
 Create a PHP file, with the same naming convention as the SQL file above.